rbanffy/3270font/README.md

 Preserving history
 ------------------

-I regard the history of electronic computing a very important part of our civilization's history.
+I regard the evolution of electronic computing a very important part of our civilization's history.
 Consider donating to entities that help preserve it, such as the Computer History Museum (http://www.computerhistory.org/), the IT History Society